Travel to Somalia; How I Traveled to Mogadishu

 HOTEL ATTACK IN MOGADISHU

-Landing in Mogadishu was a weird vibe, the airport is pretty snazzy due to Erdogan’s back-slapping with the Somalian Government, but we’ll leave that there, but a sexy airport can’t hide the reality, and after my escort has me stamped through immigration, I jump into the $200,000 armoured SUV, along with 2 Somalis and their AK47s, my guide, and 4 more guards in the back.
+Landing in Mogadishu was a weird vibe, the airport is pretty snazzy due to help from Turkey but a sexy airport can’t hide the reality, and after my escort has me stamped through immigration, I jump into the $200,000 armoured SUV, along with 2 Somalis and their AK47s, my guide, and 4 more guards in the back.
 Checkpoint, after checkpoint, the security was intense but the Peace Hotel is still in ‘the safe zone’ (ironic) near the airport so you don’t have to traverse the most dangerous stretch from the airport to the city.

 It’s often targeted as the terrorists know there may be diplomats, politicians, journalists, aid workers etc running back and forth from the airport, so it’s a prime spot for attacks.
 Happy to dodge that one today.
 As I was leaving Istanbul airport 8 hours or so ago, I had heard reports of an attack in Mogadishu and I was worried about the security but also worried that the flight would be cancelled, but alas, it wasn’t.
 So when I arrived I was asking what had been happening with the attack in the city.